T

 shopping

-• Look for unique local shops alongside national brands.
+• Look out for unique local artisan shops.

 A short walk from Santa Monica Pier.